 Motivation…where does this elusive, inconsistent, and essential inspiration hide?
 How can you tap into it and stay motivated with ADHD?
-What makes the day you decide to put your foot down, or your tennis shoes on, and work on your goals different than all the other days you don’t?
+What makes the day you decide to put your foot down or your tennis shoes on and act differently than all the other days you don’t?
+How wonderful would it be to know how to consistently follow through and not let the short-term distractions derail your longer-term outcomes?

 One Source of Motivation

 As humans, we notice and pay attention to pain and frustration.
-It’s in our DNA, brain, and physiology.
-It’s a response that has kept us alive for thousands of years.
-It’s biology.
-It may not always feel good, but negative emotions motivate us more deeply than positive ones.
+This response has been in our DNA for thousands of years and has kept us alive.
+Although it may not always feel good, negative emotions motivate us more deeply than positive ones.

-Not finding an essential household item where it belongs, a store receipt or a file on my computer is frustrating.
-It feels like I am wasting time.
-Time is one of our most precious commodities, and wasting it irritates me.
-Frustrations are great motivators when I don’t want to do something.
+Examples of negative/frustrating emotions that motivate include not finding an essential household item where it belongs, a store receipt, or a file on the computer.
+For me, it feels like I am wasting time… and as one of our most precious commodities, wasting time irritates me.
+The risk of being frustrated is a great motivator when I don’t want to do something.

-What pains or frustrations do you have?
-When you have ADHD, the list can seem endless.
-Do you get frustrated when you feel like you are wasting time?
+What pain points or frustrations do you have?
+Do you get frustrated when you feel like you are wasting time, like me?
 Do you get frustrated when you forget to pay a bill and end up paying more with late fees?
-Does the messiness of your environment interfere with your ability to enjoy your home or work?
-Are you frustrated with yourself when you find yourself not doing the things you want to be?
-What about the frustration of people who don’t understand ADHD?
-That tends to be a biggie for people with ADHD.
-Frustrations don’t go away unless we do something to change them.
+Does the messiness of your environment interfere with you enjoying your home or work?
+Are you hard on yourself when you realize you are not doing the things you want to be?
+What about the frustration of dealing with people who don’t understand ADHD?
+That tends to be a biggie.
+The thing is, frustrations don’t go away unless we do something to change them.

 Another ADHD Source of Motivation

-Using this inspiration successfully for people with ADHD is similar to leveraging our strengths and ignoring those pesky negative thoughts.
+Successfully using this inspiration for people with ADHD is similar to leveraging our strengths and ignoring those pesky negative thoughts.
 Try on the perspective that allows you to use inspiration to practice, explore, try, and work towards a goal.
-To do what it takes to have that thing or life, we feel possible.
+It is possible to do what it takes to have that thing or life.
 And when you follow through, despite mistakes and failures, you’ll smile to yourself, remembering the doubt you used to have.

 Life Event Motivation